 You can also make a quick batch of vegan sriracha mayo if you like extra spice and creaminess.

-How to Serve this Recipe: Create a Balanced Vegan Sushi Bowl
+How to Create a Balanced Vegan Sushi Bowl

 This recipe contains it all!
 Tofu and edamame provide plant-based protein, and you’ll get lots of energizing carbohydrates from the rice.